estradjm/Parallel-Gaussian-Blurring/README.md

-# Parallel-Gaussian-Blurring
-LANL PCSRI GPU Exercise - C implementation of Gaussian Blurring of .ppm format image
+Blur
+====

+C program that takes a .ppm image and applies a gaussian blur.